-The project should not have received any one-point responses.
+The project should not have received any one(1)-point responses in order to be considered for funding.
 The total score is only supporting the evaluation, if a project is considered to be very important from one or more perspective(s), it can be recommended for financing even though it did not have the highest total score.

-Based on the assessment the Full Partners will decided on a recommendation for funding.
+Based on the assessment the Full Partners will decide on a recommendation for funding.